carbonplan/blog/posts/maps-library-release.md

 For most of the 2000s, tiled web maps used “raster” tiles — static, pre-generated images, typically 256 x 256 pixels in size.
 Raster tiles are fast to load and easy to render, but limited by their fixed resolution and difficult to manipulate or style interactively on the client, instead requiring server-side regeneration.

 In the early 2010s [“vector” tiles](https://wiki.openstreetmap.org/wiki/Vector_tiles) were introduced.
-Rather than pre-render points, lines, shapes, and other geometrical elements as pixels, vector tiles store the geometry explicitly, so it can be rendered at arbitrarily high resolution and with lots of customizability.
+Rather than pre-render points, lines, shapes, and other geometrical elements as pixels, vector tiles store the geometry explicitly, so it can be rendered at arbitrarily high resolution with flexible styling.
 Vector tiles quickly became a standard, and the open source [`mapbox-gl-js`](https://github.com/mapbox/mapbox-gl-js) library from Mapbox made it easy to render vector tiles in JavaScript using [WebGL](https://github.com/KhronosGroup/WebGL), enabling an exciting ecosystem of developers and use cases.

 ## The problem

 As is often the case, scientific use cases push the boundaries of current software.

 In many scientific settings — including climate science — we work with numerical, gridded data arising from simulations, observations, or computational analyses.
-The data can be two-dimensional, like global temperature on a particular day, but they are often multi-dimensional, for example, monthly precipitation (3D) or ocean temperature across depth and time (4D).
+The data can be 2D, like global temperature on a particular day, but they are often multi-dimensional, for example, monthly precipitation (3D) or ocean temperature across depth and time (4D).

 It's surprisingly tough to render these data with existing tools.

 We can treat them as classic raster tiles by converting them into a pixelated image format like PNG or JPEG.
 But that makes it difficult to dynamically customize the rendering based on user input — the same reason web mapping moved away from raster tiles in the first place!
-It also requires storing a copy of the data in a format we wouldn’t use otherwise.
+That approach also requires storing a copy of the data in a format we wouldn’t use otherwise.

 Treating these data as vector tiles has its own challenges.
-We can certainly convert a dense numerical grid to a collection of points, which are a basic geometrical type.
+We can convert a dense numerical grid to a collection of points, which are a basic geometrical type.
 Vector tiles can store points, and existing tools can query and render several features per point.
 That's exactly how we built our [forest risk map](https://carbonplan.org/research/forest-risks), and especially for sparse data it’s a workable approach.
-But it requires producing an inefficient intermediate format, and it offers little flexibility for optimizing how we store, fetch, and combine different dimensions of the data, which for us quickly became a performance bottleneck.
+But it requires producing an inefficient intermediate format, and it offers little flexibility for optimizing how we store, fetch, and combine different dimensions of the data, which for us has become a performance bottleneck.

 ## A solution